lanl/BEE/doc/User Guide for BEE-Charliecloud.md

   * a. `container_path`: entire path for the Charlicloud tarred image;
   * b. `remove_after_exec`: Upon the completion of the task remove the directory created via 'ch-tar2dir' (default value is false)

-* `exec_env_conf`: specifiying all configuration related to the execution environment.
+* `exec_env_conf`: specifying all configuration related to the execution environment.
   * a. `bee_charlicloud`: {
-     * 1. `node_list`: nodes i.e. ["cn30", "cn31" ...] to be utlized, this list specifies which nodes should be utilized as part of task.
+     * 1. `node_list`: nodes i.e. ["cn30", "cn31" ...] to be utilized, this list specifies which nodes should be utilized as part of task.
 Insure that it is utlized to avoid potential conflicts and wasted resources when utlizing BeeFlow.
   }

 ##### Step 2.
 Launch task